 The Quick Neo SL 2 is basically an electric version of Cannondale's non-electric Quick fitness/city bike.
 With 700c wheels, narrow tires, and a rigid frame, it's a lot like a sporty city bike with its flat handlebar.
 Cannondale categorizes the Quick Neo as an E-Fitness bike, sporty and agile for city life or getting out and enjoying the outdoors.
 We find that description to be pretty accurate, as this lightweight bike is quick and nimble thanks to its impressively low weight.
-At 35.2 lbs in the size large, this is the lightest bike we tested by a huge margin.
+At 35.2 lbs in the size large, this is the lightest bike we tested by a sizeable margin.
 Its light weight makes it feel a lot like a regular bike, and we found it to be effortless to pedal around without using the pedal assistance.
 In fact, it performed the best while not using power of all the models we tested.

 The 700c wheels and narrower tires are fast-rolling, and this bike feels zippy and carries speed well.
 The rigid frame and fork are stiff and provide for responsive and direct handling.
 This bike handles all radii of turns predictably at both high and low speeds, and we found it to be steady and composed during our high-speed stability test.
 The stiff frame is responsive to rider input, and this bike feels fast when you jam on the pedals.
 That same stiff frame does have the adverse effect of feeling a little harsh over cracks or rougher road surfaces, although a small amount of compliance engineered into the frame (which Cannondale calls SAVE micro-suspension), pairs with the higher volume road tires to take the edge off a little.